JosephNdegwa/Pitchy/README.md

 # Pitchy

-A web application where users can create accounts, login, pitch their ideas and other users can either upvte or downvote.
+A web application where users can create accounts, login, pitch their ideas and other users can either upvote or downvote.

 ## Author
 Joseph Ndegwa